Taking and Editing Screenshots in Linux With Flameshot

 You can choose to add an arrow mark, highlight a text, blur a section (pixelate the area), add a text, draw something, add a rectangular/circular shaped border, add a counter number, and add a solid color box.

-You can take a closer look at the options with the help of the GIF above (from their official GitHub page).
+You can take a closer look at the options in the short clip above (or explore more on their official GitHub page).

-With some recent updates, you will also observe that the blur tool now blurs and pixelates the areas depending on the thickness of the area and you will also find a new annotation option to add incremental counter numbers.
+You will also observe that the blur tool now blurs and pixelates the areas depending on the thickness of the area, and you will also find a new annotation option to add incremental counter numbers.

 Customization Options